MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

    >[!TIP]
    >Processes can start and stop in the background while the **Attach to Process** dialog box is open, so the list of running processes may not always be current.
 You can select **Refresh** at any time to see the current list.

-3. In the **Attach to** field, make sure the type of code you plan to debug is listed.
+1. In the **Attach to** field, make sure the type of code you plan to debug is listed.
 The default **Automatic** setting works for most app types.

+   If you are using the **Default** connection type, you can manually select the type of code you want to attach to.
+Otherwise, the **Select** option may be disabled.

    To select code types manually:
    1. Click **Select**.